Level One - Lesson 13

 Tournament Play

 Finally there are a few broad points about tournament play that need to be discussed.
-Section five of the Tournament Regulations includes discussion of random (covered under Additional Rules), Public and Private Knowledge (covered as Open and Hidden Information in Game Concepts), and sufficient randomization.
+There’s the discussion of randomness (covered under Additional Rules in the Comprhensive Rules), various types of game knowledge, and sufficient randomization.

 That last one is the only one we’ve not discussed in various lessons, and it’s an important piece of guidance.
 A player must shuffle their deck until they can not know the order of the cards in their deck, then present the deck to their opponent.
-Their opponent may either cut or shuffle the deck themselves before returning the deck to it’s owner.
-Once returned a player may cut their deck, but may not shuffle it.
+Their opponent may either cut or shuffle the deck themselves before returning the deck to its owner.
+Once returned, a player may cut their deck if their opponent shuffled it, but may not shuffle it again.

 This section also mentions tiebreakers (and an early section covers rankings and standings).
 You can dive into the math of these, but the tournament software generally handles these calculations.
 It’s not your responsibility to help players with tournament math if they’re trying to figure out what record they need for a certain threshold - and I’d generally recommend not giving advice to players about what record they need.
 If you’re wrong and a player drops early because of your advice, that will result in a frustrated player.

 Alright - that’s the first dip into the Tournament Regulations - as the game continues to grow, these documents will grow and evolve as well, to reflect how players play the game, how stores run events, and the overall needs of organized play.
-Next up we’ll cover the Master Event Document, which contains information about tournament roles as well as details about how to fix things when something goes wrong!
+Next up we’ll cover the Relaxed Policy Guide, which contains information about how to fix things when something goes wrong!
 As always, if you have any questions, comments, or insights, be sure to join the Judge Community Discord and make your voice heard.
 Until next time, good luck and have fun!